williamMBDK/online-drawing-tool/README.md

 - You set your alias and other people in a room can see your cursor live.

 ## Drawing features
-- Choose different colors
+- Choose different colors.
-- Choose different sized pens
+- Choose different sized pens.
-- Pan and zoom
+- Pan and zoom.
+- Undo.

 ## How it works?
 socket.io and a html canvas.